tsdtoken/token_contracts/README.md

 > Transfer and TransferFrom are wrapped with modifications to prevent the use of them until token release date has reached.

+## Main token sale Contract
+This is the contract that will, in conclusion, hold **all** wallet addresses that own TSD coin.
+This is the contract where no bonus will be offered during sale.
+The length of the ICO will be subjective to which of the following milestones are achieved first:

+- End of sale date
+- Token depletion (all tokens sold out)

+On contract initialisation:
+- The total supply is allocated to the funds wallet which is the owner wallet i.e the wallet used to deploy the contract
+- Private and Presale supply is subtracted from the total supply to prevent over sell
+- Tokens are transferred to the respective private and presale wallets
+- Events are emitted
+- Exchange rate is decided
+- Start and End dates are decided

+Fallback payable function is used to absorb ETH and reward senders with TSD tokens based on the assigned exchange rate.

+Similar refund logic to the private and pre token sale contracts is implemented here.

+Subsequent supply functions which are own owner accessible are present in the mainsale to allow for an increase in token supply as well as assign the new tokens to a new holding wallet.

+No tokens purchased can be traded until the ICO is closed, in perspective to the endTime, not the depletion of tokens.

 ## Subsequent Contract

 The uniqueness of the Transcendence project is the close tie between the utility token and assets the tokens back in the eventual platform Transcendence will create.